 My sweet Zeke.
 Precious child of God.
-He was born 3 weeks early on the night of a voter’s meeting.
-I didn’t bother to tell my husband I was in labor until midnight…why add to his burden?
-I’m sure someone can relate.
+He was born 3 weeks early on a brisk night in October.
+I didn’t bother to tell my husband I was in labor until midnight because I didn’t think it was real.

 But oh, the sweetness.
 When he’s happy, you can’t even imagine how happy.
 He regales us with his funny matter-of-fact stories, he loves lions and Papa and skipped the Duplo stage and went straight to engineering Legos early on.